teuben/teunix/Env/UMD/vpn.md

 after upgrading, it failed connecting.
 Eventually with some hocus-pocus got it back. reboot normally also works.

+## Keyring?

+Using the *KDE Wallet* one can bypass the VPN requirements for ssh.
+The equivalent in Gnome is called the Gnome keyring, and for MacOS it should be the Keychain.
+Windows has something called the Credentials Manager.

 # GP on Mac and Win